What are Upanishads?

 It is also a major Upanishad of Krishna Yajur Veda.
 It contains five chapters.
 The first chapter deals with the Tattvas of different philosophies.
 The second chapter is about Brahma Vidya, the knowledge of Brahman.
 The third one is about Atma Vidya, the knowledge of Atman.
 The four-chapter describes Jivan Mukti and the methods of attaining.
 The method of bird and the method of an ant for attaining liberation are discussed.
 The last chapter vivifies the practice of yoga.

 It belongs to Krishna Yajur Veda and contains 38 verses only.
-It expounds the yoga of six limbs or Sadangayoga.
+It expounds on the yoga of six limbs or Sadangayoga.
 From the typical Ashtanga yoga of eight limbs, Yama, Niyama, and Asana are excluded in Sadangayoga explained here and Tarka or inference is added as a limb.
 It describes Omkara Dhyana in detail.
-The impediments to the yoga and benefits of the meditation are listed.
+The impediments to the yoga and benefits of meditation are listed.

 It is a minor Upanishad of Krishna Yajur Veda.
 It contains 24 verses.
 It is the thirty-first Upanishad of 108 Upanishads as enumerated in Muktika Upanishadic order.
-Ksurika means knife.
+Ksurika means a knife.
 It means to cut asunder the bondage of Atman and rebirth.
 It gives a technique of Marmasthana contemplation that is similar to Yoga-Nidra.
 Om is the knife that cuts the bondage which can be sharpened by the practice of Pranayama.

 It is the only Yoga Upanishad of Rig Veda.
 It describes the technique of Nada Yoga.
 It gives Vairaja Vidya, Vairaja Pranava Vidya, and Maha Vairaja Vidya.
 All of these doctrines involve Pranava Dhyana in a specific way that results in Nada Yoga.
 The technique for the cessation of Karma is also explained.

-It affiliates to Krishna Yajur Veda.
+It affiliates with Krishna Yajur Veda.
 It describes the nature of Brahman, Atman, Guru, Pranava Mantra Japa, Soham Mantra Japa, and Hamsa mantra.
 It gives a secret doctrine that involves Hamsa Vidya and Hamsa meditation.

 It belongs to Sukla Yajur Veda.
 It describes the concept of creation with reference to Pancha Bhutas.
 The types of yoga are explained.
 Ashtanga yoga is explained in a different context.
 The limbs of yoga are explained in detail along with Nadis and Vayus.

 It also belongs to Sukla Yajur Veda.
 It contains five chapters.
 The first chapter explains the eight limbs of yoga but in a different context.
-It explains the three types of Lakhsya (Focus) and two type Taraka.
+It explains the three types of Lakhsya (Focus) and two types of Taraka.
 The second chapter describes Shanmukhi Mudra, Shambhavi Mudra and the five states of consciousness.
 The third chapter is about the state of mindlessness.
 The fourth one explains the five types of ether.
 The last chapter talks about Samadhi through non-mindedness.

 It belongs to Sukla Yajur Veda.
 It talks about the three types of Focuses and two types of Taraka.
 It describes Shambhavi Mudra.
 It gives the definitions of Guru and Taraka.

 It is affiliated to Atharva Veda.
 It contains two parts.
-The first part describes Hamsa Vidya.
+The first part describes the Hamsa Vidya.
 The second chapter explains the Hamsarka-Pranava-Dhyana and the nature of Atman and Paramatman.

 It is often called as Jabala Dharsana Upanishad.
 It contains ten chapters.
 It mainly deals in Ashtanga Yoga together with Vayus, Nadis, Kundalini, Mudras, and Bandhas.

 It belongs to Atharva Veda and contains just twelve verses.
 Hamsa Vidya or Chit Aditya Vidya is described.
-It describes Atman, Anatman and Paramatman or Brahman.
+It describes Atman, Anatman, and Paramatman or Brahman.